 Schedule I and II controlled substances—perpetual inventory, ordering, distributing, 10.17, 10.18, 11.27

-The Board of Pharmacy hereby proposes to amend Chapter 10, "Controlled Substances," and Chapter 11, "Drugs in Emergency Medical Service Programs," Iowa Administrative Code.
+The Board of Pharmacy hereby amends Chapter 10, "Controlled Substances," and Chapter 11, "Drugs in Emergency Medical Service Programs," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 124.301.
+This rule making is adopted under the authority provided in Iowa Code section 124.301.

 State or Federal Law Implemented